 - Dinner: roasted salmon, grilled or steamed vegetables, whole grain brown rice and water

-Following a low-purine, gout-friendly diet detailed by your health care provider, or a dietitian, can help alleviate the symptoms of gout.
+Following a low-purine, gout-friendly diet detailed by your health care provider, or a dietitian, can help alleviate symptoms for people with gout.
 Although it won’t cure it, it can slow down the progression of joint damage.